Go back in time to find the sound of the future

 If you want to know what Ambisonic Surround Sound is, read the FAQ.
 The latest version is 2.8, and was released on 21 January 1998.

 You can also read the complete FAQ on one page.
 The complete FAQ is also available as a PDF file and a plain text file.
 Previous versions of the FAQ are available in an archive.

 The three facets of a sound field and their reproduction.

 Equipment required: A stereo CD and something to play it on.

-A discography of UHJ encoded recordings is available.
-The UHJ discography was originally compiled by Eero Aro and is being maintained by Mark Anderson.
+A discography of UHJ encoded recordings is available on Mark Anderson's Surround Discography Web page.
+The UHJ discography was originally compiled by Eero Aro and is being maintained by Mark.

 The UHJ discography currently omits over 450 UHJ encoded recordings from Nimbus Records.

 An Ambisonic glossary is available.
 This was written by Dr Geoffrey Barton and originally published in MultiChannelSound Review.
 It is reproduced with permission.

 With Ambisonics, a sound field is decomposed into spherical harmonic components, termed W, X, Y and Z. These are collectively called B-Format.
 The Quantum Chemistry Group, Universidad de Oviedo, Spain, have produced some excellent images to illustrate these.
 They are reproduced with permission.

 A bibliography of publications about Ambisonics and related matters compiled by the late Michael A Gerzon, the "Brains" behind Ambisonics, and others is available.